sonertari/PFRE/README.md

 	# mv server.key server.key.secure
 	# mv server.key.insecure server.key

-Finally, you should copy server.crt and server.key files to the locations defined in httpd.conf:
+Finally, you should copy server.crt and server.key files to the default locations defined in httpd.conf(5):

 	# cp server.key /etc/ssl/private/
 	# cp server.crt /etc/ssl/

 Run adduser(8) to create admin and user users, for example with the following values: